 Green vegetables contain beneficial molecules known as phytonutrients or phytochemicals.
 Unlike vitamins and minerals, phytochemicals are not essential for our survival but are believed to reduce the risk of some diseases.

 Purslane is a popular food in the Mediterranean region.
 It grows wild in the United States and Canada and in many other parts of the world, where it's often regarded as a weed.
-It's a small plant with thick, succulent stems and leaves and yellow flowers.
-It reproduces from stem pieces as well as seeds.
+It's a small plant with thick and succulent stems and leaves.
+It produces yellow flowers and reproduces from stem pieces as well as seeds.

 Purslane has a great ability to survive drought.
 Its seeds can survive in the soil for many years.
 It can be a hard plant to eradicate.
-Some people who know about the plant's nutritional benefits don't want to eradicate it, however.
+Some people who know about the plant's nutritional benefits don't want to eradicate it.
 If you plan to gather wild purslane for food, remember to be absolutely certain of the plant's identification before you harvest it.
 In addition, don't eat plants from an area that has been sprayed with pesticides or is close to vehicle traffic or another form of potential pollution.